Combine flour, brown sugar, salt, and yeast in the bowl of a stand mixer fitted with a dough hook.

-- If the dough seems dry during the kneading step, add water ½ TBSP at a time, kneading between additions.
-If the dough seems too wet, add flour 2 TBSP at a time, kneading between additions.
+If the dough seems dry during the kneading step, add water ½ tablespoon at a time, kneading between additions.
+If the dough seems too wet, add flour 2 tablespoon at a time, kneading between additions.
 This is a low hydration dough, so try not to add water unless you really think you need to.

 If kneading the dough by hand, it will take about 8-10 minutes of hand kneading on a lightly floured countertop for the dough to come together.

 Store bagels in an airtight bag or container.
 They'll stay good for 3-4 days.
 You can also slice them almost all the way through and freeze them.